john-lednicky/scheduler-api-objection-node/README.md

 Architecture
 ------------
-The API was very simple until I reached authentication.
-I could easily implement a local username/password authentication, but reached instead for the best-practice OAuth/OIDC pattern.
-A few months later, I had an authenticating proxy backed by a local federating OAuth/OIDC provider.
-This has the features I need to test token authentication in the API layer, but the login sequence between the proxy and the provider doesn't really meet my expectations, so it might be rewritten again using https://github.com/panva/node-oidc-provider and https://github.com/http-party/node-http-proxy
+The API was very simple until I decided to implement realistic token authentication.
+To do this, I needed to implement an authenticating proxy backed by a local federating OAuth/OIDC provider.
+It has the features I need to test token authentication in the API layer, but the login sequence between the proxy and the provider doesn't really meet my expectations, so it might be rewritten again using https://github.com/panva/node-oidc-provider and https://github.com/http-party/node-http-proxy, or perhaps Keycloak.
+In a real production environment, the OAuth/OIDC provider would be a third-party solution, either from the cloud provider or from a vendor like Okta.

 <img src="./readme-assets/scheduler-diagram.png" alt="diagram" />